Diary of a Provincial Lady: Synopsis

 The fictional diary is written by an unnamed provincial woman who lives in Devon.
 She is an upper middle-class, married woman in her thirties.
 Husband Robert is a land agent who spends his evenings falling asleep in his chair reading the newspaper.
 Son Robin is away at boarding school, and daughter Vicky has a French governess, known as Mademoiselle.

 She has to deal with the snobbish Lady Boxe, the trying but well-meaning Vicar's wife and other local characters, along with a household of servants always on the verge of quitting.
 Day to day activities are detailed, along with stretched finances, and trying to look stylish and keep up with the latest trends.
 She visits literary friends in London, and tries her hand at writing.

 Cooper noted: "Throughout the diaries... great comic capital is made out of the heroine's constant juggling with her housekeeping accounts, pawning jewellery, selling clothes and writing endless placating letters to bank managers and creditors."

 As the series of novels unfolded, the Provincial Lady moved away from her domestic setting, became part of London literary society, then travelled to the United States on a book tour.

-Reception
+Reception at the time

 Reviews were enthusiastic.
 The diaries "made Delafield a bestselling author and a literary celebrity in England and the United States."
 A London correspondent writing in the Auckland Star said: "The diary is one of the books of the season, and not to have read it is to be quite incompetent to maintain a proper dinner-table conversation".